 DisplayName is optional and ignored in the request.

 The grantee is resolved to the CanonicalUser and, in a response to a GET Object acl request, appears as the CanonicalUser.

 To enable logging, you use LoggingEnabled and its children request elements.
 To disable logging, you use an empty BucketLoggingStatus request element:

 For more information about server access logging, see Server Access Logging.

 The following operations are related to

-For .NET Core, PCL and Unity this operation is only available in asynchronous form.
+For .NET Core this operation is only available in asynchronous form.
 Please refer to PutBucketLoggingAsync.

 public abstract PutBucketLoggingResponse PutBucketLogging( PutBucketLoggingRequest request )